 - Tailor the appearance and identity of publications

-OJS is a journal management and publishing system that has been developed by the Public Knowledge Project through its federally funded efforts to expand and improve access to research.
+OJS has been developed by the Public Knowledge Project through its federally funded efforts to expand and improve access to research.

 Anthropology of East Europe Review